gen0cide/gscript/docs/tutorials/09_1_multiple_scripts.md

 # Multiple Scripts

-One of the massive powers of GSCIRPT is that you can compile any number of scripts into a single binary.
-This means individual gscripts are often written as atomic as possible, ussually accomplishing a single task.
-These multiple scripts are then selectivly compiled into a single binary based on the techniques you desire.
+One of the massive powers of GSCRIPT is that you can compile any number of scripts into a single binary.
+This means individual gscripts are often written as atomic as possible, usually accomplishing a single task.
+These multiple scripts are then selectively compiled into a single binary based on the desired techniques.

 ## N Number of Scripts

-The final argument gscript takes is a path to a script, or any number of paths to a script.
+The final argument `gscript` takes is a path to a script, or any number of paths to a script.
 This must be the final command line argument.
 This can include wildcards or any type of path expansion in bash.

 ## Multiple Script Examples